GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/link-name/index.md

 title: Links do not have a discernible name
 description: |
-  Learn how to make links on your web page more accessible by making sure they have names that can be interpreted by screen readers.
+  Learn how to make links on your web page more accessible by making sure they have names that can be interpreted by assistive technologies.
 date: 2019-05-02
 updated: 2019-09-19
 web_lighthouse: